morganthomas/winning-arguments/winning-arguments.md

 "The conventional notion of literal sentence meaning" does not refer to one exactly defined notion of sentence meaning.
 Rather, the phrase is open to interpretation, and its meaning will vary according to context and according to the views of the participants in a conversation where the phrase is used.
 The phrase can be used in conversations where it serves a useful purpose in advancing the conversation.
 The phrase can be used in a conversation if participants in the conversation are sufficiently comfortable with using the phrase and they are comfortable that a shared understanding of the phrase exists which is sufficiently robust to solve the conversational problems at hand.

-We will discuss meaning more extensively in the section titled Meaning.
+I will discuss meaning more extensively in the section titled Meaning.

 Speaking very broadly, there are three big things to study about language: syntax, semantics, and pragmatics.